Can supervise: YES

 (adult SVL 48 mm) scincid lizard occurring in eastern

 Australia (Wilson and Swan 2013).

-Martin, LJ & Murray, B 2013, 'A preliminary assessment of the response of a native reptile assemblage to spot-spraying invasive Bitou Bush with glyphosate herbicide', Ecological Management & Restoration, vol. 14, no. 1, pp. 59-62.View/Download from: UTS OPUS or Publisher's site
+Martin, LJ & Murray, B 2013, 'A preliminary assessment of the response of a native reptile assemblage to spot-spraying invasive Bitou Bush with glyphosate herbicide', Ecological Management & Restoration, vol. 14, no. 1, pp. 59-62.View/Download from: Publisher's site

 During recent work examining the effects of Bitou Bush (Chrysanthemoides monilifera ssp. rotundata) invasion on native reptile assemblages in coastal heathland vegetation in Eastern Australia, unplanned spot-spraying of glyphosate occurred at some of our